10 Key Apps For Startups (2024)

 If you’re not intending to sell services or goods online — i.e., your website is more of a portfolio or ‘brochure’ site with business ultimately taking place offline — then Squarespace is often a really good choice for startups, because the pricing is reasonable, it’s easy to set up a site with it, the templates are attractive, and you get support included with your plan.

-Style Factory readers can avail of a 10% discount on Squarespace by starting a trial here and then entering a code of STYLEFACTORY10 when purchasing a plan.
+💡 Tip: Style Factory readers can avail of a 10% discount on Squarespace by entering a code of STYLEFACTORY10 when purchasing a plan.

 WordPress is another great option for portfolios or brochure sites — and one that will give you more control over the aesthetics and functionality of your site — but there is more of a learning curve involved, and you might be best off hiring a developer to help you with the build.

-Check out our Squarespace review or our Squarespace vs WordPress comparison to find out which is the right option for you.
+Check out our Squarespace vs WordPress comparison to find out which is the right option for you.

 Online stores